Aarne Sihvo

 Aarne Sihvo (22 November 1889 – 12 June 1963) was a Finnish general and politician.

 Biography

-Sihvo was born in Virolahti to a family of school teachers: Antti Adolf Sihvo and Minna Elisabeth o.s.
-Nyman.
-He graduated from a high school in 1910 and began studying medicine in the Helsinki University.
+Sihvo was born in Virolahti to a family of school teachers: Antti Adolf Sihvo and Minna Elisabeth Nyman.
+He graduated from high school in 1910 and began studying medicine at the University of Helsinki.

+In 1915 he moved to Germany where he started his military education as part of the Jäger movement.
+His time as a Jäger was unusually eventful, including recruitment and espionage trips to Finland and a period as a so-called "cage Jäger" imprisoned in the Spalernaya prison in St Petersburg.